olimar718/Steam-familiy-sharing-firewall-scripts/README.md

 - run the `block_wrapper.bat` to block steam from accessing INTERNET

-- run the `unblock_wrapper.bat` to allow steam to accessINTERNET
+- run the `unblock_wrapper.bat` to allow access to INTERNET for steam

 ## Running the powershell script directly